-The 9.6 hectare mixed-use precinct will help drive further development in the wider Murdoch Activity Centre (MAC) which has the potential to emerge as a new city centre in Perth's southern corridor.
+The 9.6 hectare mixed-use precinct will help drive further development in the wider Murdoch Specialised Activity Centre (MSAC) which has the potential to emerge as a new city centre in Perth's southern corridor.

 The Murdoch Health & Knowledge Precinct will also provide opportunities for support and ancillary business for the Fiona Stanley and St John of God Hospital, its staff and visitors.

 The development is in response to the State Government’s planning strategy which aims to cleverly manage the future growth of Perth.
 Specialised Activity Centres such as Murdoch are a key part of the strategy by providing areas with higher density development, urban lifestyle options, job opportunities closer to where people live and centres that are well connected to the transport network.

 DevelopmentWA is delivering Stage 1 of Murdoch Health and Knowledge Centre.

 Civil works construction commenced in October 2017, and concluded in August 2018.
 Seven mixed use development sites were created - three sites within Stage 1A opposite Fiona Stanley Hospital, and four sites within Stage 1B near South Street and the newly created public road Wonnul Place.

 The first tranch of public open space, adjacent to Barry Marshall Parade and the one-hectare conservation zone, is to be created as part of Stage 1.
 Landscaping works are anticipated to commence late 2023.